green-code-initiative/ecoCode-android/android-plugin/CONTRIBUTING.md

 Plugin-specific recommendations
 ----------------------

+### Commit to rule development
+Choose a rule within the [table of unimplemented android-specific rules](RULES.md).
+When submitting a *Pull Request* with your code, give it the following name: `[<id here>] <name of the rule here>`, along with the label `android` to ease the work of reviewers.

+### Naming conventions
 Before submitting an Android-specific SonarQube custom rule, please take a look at our [naming conventions](https://doc.rules.ecocode.io/#how-to-specify-rules).

+### Avoid doing things the hard way
-Idealy, take also a look at the [helpers fonctions](./src/main/java/io/ecocode/java/checks/helpers) we wrote to avoid doing things the hard way.
+Idealy, take also a look at the [helpers fonctions](./src/main/java/io/ecocode/java/checks/helpers).